ChBE Fall 2024 Seminar Series: Ben Garber

 Biography

-Ben Garber is currently senior research associate in Assistant Professor of Chemical Engineering Mohammad Asadi’s group at Illinois Institute of Technology and is R&D lead at C+UP Inc., which was founded to commercialize electrochemical CO2 reduction technology for industrial decarbonization.
+Ben Garber is currently a senior research associate in Assistant Professor of Chemical Engineering Mohammad Asadi’s group at Illinois Institute of Technology and is the R&D lead at C+UP Inc., which was founded to commercialize electrochemical CO2 reduction technology for industrial decarbonization.
 After completing undergraduate studies in physics at Harvard University, he completed his M.S. and Ph.D. in quantum physics at Stanford University.
 Under Jason Hogan, he developed new techniques in clock atom interferometry with strontium atoms.
 He received a National Defense Science and Engineering Graduate Fellowship award in 2019.

 Tags: